Carto22290/doc_vMap/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation de vMap Manuel Utilisateur.
+Documentation de vMap Manuel Utilisateur
 ====================================
 vMap est une application de webmaping permettant l'affichage de cartes géographiques sur un navigateur.